Saint John Harbour (electoral district)

 Saint John Harbour (Saint-Jean-Havre) is a provincial electoral district for the Legislative Assembly of New Brunswick, Canada.
-It was represented from its creation for the 1995 election until October 13, 2005 by Elizabeth Weir, the leader of the New Democratic Party of New Brunswick from 1988 to September 25, 2005.
-Liberal Ed Doherty had then taken the spot by winning a by-election on November 14, 2005 and was re-elected in the 2006 general election.
+It was represented from its creation for the 1995 election until October 13, 2005, by Elizabeth Weir, the leader of the New Democratic Party of New Brunswick from 1988 to September 25, 2005.
+Liberal Ed Doherty had then taken the spot by winning a by-election on November 14, 2005, and was re-elected in the 2006 general election.

-It is currently represented by PC Arlene Dunn who was first elected in the 2020 general election.
+The seat remained vacant after the resignation of PC Arlene Dunn on February 8, 2024, until the 2024 general election in October 2024 where David Hickey of the Liberals won.

 Prior to the New Brunswick electoral redistribution of 1994, the district had moderately different boundaries.
 In that year it was split in two, with part being merged with Saint John South to form this current Saint John Harbour district, while the other half of the former Harbour district became a part of Saint John Lancaster.

 The riding name refers to Saint John Harbour, which the district contains.